ghchinoy/filterjson/README.md

 # filterjson

-a small service to remove top level keys from a JSON structure
+a small service to remove|retain top level keys from a JSON structure

 ## usage